 What is Holographic Beam Forming™?

-Holographic Beam Forming requires only a single, simple, biased control component like a varactor or transistor at each element.
+HBF requires only a single, simple, biased control component like a varactor or transistor at each element.
 This leads to a cost advantage of over 50x against MIMO or Phased Arrays.
-The elegant holographic method transforms an incoming RF signal into dynamic, rapidly steerable beam by manipulating the bias state of the control components.
+The elegant holographic method transforms an incoming RF signal into a dynamic, rapidly steerable beam by manipulating the bias state of the control components.

-The Holographic Beam Forming technique can be used to enhance the performance of wireless links of all types.
-Radio access networks, access in motion, broadband wireless access, and tactical communications will all benefit from low C-SWaP (Cost, Size, Weight and Power), high performance holographic beam formers from Pivotal.
+HBF can be used to enhance the performance of wireless links of all types.
+Radio access networks, access in motion, broadband wireless access, and tactical communications will all benefit from low C-SWaP (Cost, Size, Weight and Power consumption), high performance holographic beam formers from Pivotal.